 Astronomy and Space Studies in Kindergarten

 Young children have a natural interest in and curiosity about the wonders and beauty of the universe.
 This inspires them to learn about it, even the aspects that are abstract and not easily observable (Ödman-Govender & Kelleghan, 2011).
-Although many researchers are convinced that young children can be taught astronomy, pedagogically it is important to transmit accurate scientific knowledge and data to them (Agan & Sneider, 2003).
+Although many researchers are convinced that young children can be taught astronomy, pedagogically it is important to transmit accurate scientific knowledge and data to them in an age-appropriate way (Agan & Sneider, 2003).
 Even more important is training the educational staff so they feel confident teaching about astronomy and space (Chastenay, 2018).

 A study by Kampeza and Ravanis (2006) indicates that young children can grasp basic astronomical concepts.
 Although the surveyed students had little knowledge prior to learning the subject, the astronomy lessons led to considerable progress and most of them developed an understanding of the concepts.
 According to Plummer (2014), a core concept in science studies is that of the motion of objects in space.
 Understanding this involves observations of astronomical phenomena that are explained by the relative position of objects in the solar system and beyond.

 She developed an instructional program for teaching this issue that incorporates tests to assess how the young students are learning.
 In this educational framework, children learned about daily movement of the Sun, Moon, and stars, the phases of the Moon, and the shift between day and night.
 Plummer found that advances in the children’s level of knowledge and understanding were made possible by their ability to visualize objects and their movement through different frames of reference, that is, in reference to themselves or in space.

 Kallery (2011) similarly demonstrates that young children can be taught astronomical concepts.
 Her research was among the first to develop and test the effectiveness of a program for teaching astronomy and space that is suitable for six-year-olds.
-The teaching program included preliminary preparation of six kindergarten teachers, who taught 104 children.
+The teaching program included preliminary preparation of six teachers, who taught 104 children.
 The teachers’ training included relevant videos and animations with explanations, a globe of the Earth, and observations of the Sun (during the day) and the Moon (at night).
 Through all these means of transmitting information, the kindergarten teachers were careful to present scientifically accurate information, so, for example, a tellurion model was not used.
 The program was taught in three sessions over two weeks.
 Its effectiveness was assessed through talks with the children, and by looking at the paintings and models they created.
 Kallery found that the children gained knowledge effectively, leading her to conclude that young children could be taught about astronomical phenomena and concepts with great success.

 Perceptions of Astronomical Concepts among Young Children